-Marine Events Permits
+Marine Event Permits

-On state waters, all marine parades, regattas, races, tournaments, fireworks over water, exhibitions, or other activities requiring exclusive use of a portion of a water body, use of a state boat launch, or modification or suspension of any laws or regulations require a permit issued by the DEEP.
+On state waters, all activities requiring exclusive use of a portion of a waterbody, a state boat launch, or the modification or suspension of any laws or regulations require a permit issued by the DEEP.
+These activities can include marine parades, regattas, races, tournaments, fireworks over water, exhibitions, and others.
 Applications must be received by the DEEP Boating Division at least 45 days prior to the event.

-For details visit the DEEP website https://portal.ct.gov/ DEEP/Boating/Boating-and-Paddling and select "Laws / Requirements / Permits".
+For details visit the DEEP website https://portal.ct.gov/DEEP/ Boating/Boating-and-Paddling.

-NOTE: If your event is on tidal waters, contact the USCG Sector Long Island Sound Marine Events Coordinator by phone: (203) 468-4565 or Email: D01-SMB-SECLISSPWMarineEvents@uscg.mil
+If your event is on tidal waters, contact the USCG Sector Long Island Sound Marine Events Coordinator by phone: (203) 468-4565 or email: D01-SMB-SECLISSPWMarineEvents@uscg.mil.

-Marker (Buoy or Beacon) Permits
+Marker (Buov or Beacon) Permits